 - Bank charges such as merchant service fees

 - Gateway fees to a payment service provider

 - Fees or premiums to insure against ‘forward delivery risk’

 These charges will make up the total cost of acceptance for each payment type which can be legally passed on to customers via a surcharge.
 You’ll need to have statements and invoices to verify your costs.

-Once you know your costs overall, you’ll need to consider how you’ll apply a fair surcharge for every transaction.
-You can have one simple surcharge across multiple payment methods however you’ll need to set it at the lowest level so you’re never recovering more than your costs on any particular transaction.
+Once you know your overall costs, you’ll need to consider how you’ll apply a fair surcharge for every transaction.
+You can have one simple surcharge across multiple payment methods, however you’ll need to set it at the lowest level so you’re never recovering more than your costs on any particular transaction.